-Difficult days and times in our lives, we have them all, in our past, present and future.
+Difficult days and times in our lives, we all have them, in our past, present and future.
 Some days we cope well, others feel like never ending pain and emptiness.
 Then we have to take care.
 How?

 If that is you, then how can you deal with such days and the challenges or difficulties they represent for you?